AnnChou/bootcamp/Week 01/Day 2/W1 - Day 2 Outline.md

 #### 17:30-18:00, Debrief
 Give the students some time to pose any remaining questions regarding HTML or their project.
-Make sure to check-in with each group individually to see how they are doing.
+Make sure to check-in with each group individually to see how they are doing, and time-permitting, share some good examples or learnings with the group.